-Lauren undertakes work in employment, Court of Protection and family law.
-She is developing a growing practice in financial remedy matters in the family courts and the social security tribunals.
+Lauren Suding undertakes work in employment and family law, including High Court matters and financial remedy matters in the family courts and the social security tribunals.
 Further details of her work in each of these areas can be found below.